The Mysterious Appearance Of A 2000 Year Old Computer

 In 1959, Princeton science historian Derek J. de Solla Price provided the most thorough scientific analysis of the contraption to date.
 After a careful study of the gears, he deduced that the 2000 year old computer was used to predict the position of the planets and stars in the sky depending on the calendar month.
 A main gear would move to represent the calendar year, and would, in turn, move many separate smaller gears to represent the motions of the planets, sun, and moon.

 So you could set the main gear to the calendar date and get approximations for where those celestial objects would be in the sky on that date.

 And Price declared in the pages of Scientific American that it was a computer: “The mechanism is like a great astronomical clock … or like a modern analogue computer which uses mechanical parts to save tedious calculation.”

 It was a computer in the sense that you, as a user, could input a few simple variables and it would yield a flurry of complicated mathematical calculations.
 Today the programming of computers is written in digital code — series of ones and zeros.
 This ancient clock had its code written into the mathematical ratios of its gears.
-All the user had to do was enter the main date on one gear, and through a series of subsequent gear turns, the mechanism could calculate things like the angle of the sun crossing the sky.
+All the user had to do was enter the main date on one gear into this 2000 year old computer, and through a series of subsequent gear turns, the mechanism could calculate things like the angle of the sun crossing the sky.
 (For some reference, mechanical calculators — which used gear ratios to add and subtract — didn’t arrive in Europe until the 1600s.)

 In the 2000s, researchers revealed text — a kind of instruction manual — inscribed on parts of the mechanism that had never been seen before.